Adaptive isogeometric analysis of high-order phase-field fracture based on THB-splines

 In practice, finding the support of all basis functions of level $\ell_{\text{max}}-1$ overlapping the damaged region requires an algorithm checking the connectivity of the elements in the support of each basis function of level $\ell_{\text{max}}-1$.
 As this can be computational challenging, we propose to mark the support extensions of the elements of level $\ell_{\text{max}}-1$ to eliminate cross-talk.
 This approach re-uses the routine from admissible meshing to find the support extension of an element and is slightly conservative in nature: it marks maximum $2p$ elements around the damaged region.
 An example of our approach is provided in \cref{ex:cross-talk-elimination} and its algorithm is presented in \cref{alg:refine_elements}.\\

 \begin{example}[Cross-talk elimination by local refinement] In this example we consider a domain composed of $8\times 8$ tensor B-spline elements of degree 2.
 A fictitious damage field is prescribed as shown in red in \cref{fig:adaptivity_cross-talk_a}.
 We aim to refine the original mesh locally up to $\ell_{\text{max}}=2$ in the damaged region while eliminating cross-talk.
-The refinement procedure is outlined as follows. (\subref{fig:adaptivity_cross-talk_a}) shows marked elements of level $\ell=0$ in gray, corresponding to the elements overlapping the damaged region. (\subref{fig:adaptivity_cross-talk_b}) shows the mesh after refinement, with marked elements of level $\ell=1$ in gray, corresponding to the elements overlapping the damaged region as well as additional elements marked due to admissibility. (\subref{fig:adaptivity_cross-talk_c}) shows the mesh after refinement of the marked elements in (\subref{fig:adaptivity_cross-talk_b}), with additional elements of level $\ell=1$ from the support extension of the marked elements of level $\ell=1$ in (\subref{fig:adaptivity_cross-talk_b}).
-Finally, (\subref{fig:adaptivity_cross-talk_d}) shows the final mesh after refinement, where all basis functions of level $\ell=1$ are eliminated over the damaged region by refining the support extensions of the marked elements of level $\ell=1$ to level $\ell=2$. \end{example}
+The refinement procedure is outlined as follows. (\cref{fig:adaptivity_cross-talk_a}) shows marked elements of level $\ell=0$ in gray, corresponding to the elements overlapping the damaged region. (\cref{fig:adaptivity_cross-talk_b}) shows the mesh after refinement, with marked elements of level $\ell=1$ in gray, corresponding to the elements overlapping the damaged region as well as additional elements marked due to admissibility. (\cref{fig:adaptivity_cross-talk_c}) shows the mesh after refinement of the marked elements in (\cref{fig:adaptivity_cross-talk_b}), with additional elements of level $\ell=1$ from the support extension of the marked elements of level $\ell=1$ in (\cref{fig:adaptivity_cross-talk_b}).
+Finally, (\cref{fig:adaptivity_cross-talk_d}) shows the final mesh after refinement, where all basis functions of level $\ell=1$ are eliminated over the damaged region by refining the support extensions of the marked elements of level $\ell=1$ to level $\ell=2$. \end{example}